klrkdekira/sinar_popit_ui/README.md

 # sinar_popit_ui
-Just a UI app to communicate to popit with extra stuff we need
+Just a UI app to communicate to [popit](https://sinar-malaysia.popit.mysociety.org/) with extra stuff we need such as Post.